HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## What is DCP

-- Distributed Checkpoint (DCP) supports loading and saving models from multiple ranks in parallel.
+- Distributed Checkpoint (DCP) support loading and saving models from multiple ranks in parallel.
 It supports load-time resharding, which means a model can be saved using one cluster configuration (e.g., number of GPUs or nodes) and later loaded using a different configuration, without requiring the checkpoint to be rewritten.

 - DCP is different than torch.save and torch.load in a few significant ways:

     1. It produces multiple files per checkpoint, with at least one per rank.
-    2. It operates in place, meaning that the model should allocate its data first, and DCP uses that storage instead.
+    2. It operates in place, meaning that the model should allocate its data first and DCP uses that storage instead.

 ---